rolandbernard/thesis-axiom-weakening/notes/Thesis/What does the AI think/Bing Chat Balanced.md

 You can also check out this [guideline](https://www.mos.ed.tum.de/en/tb/lehre/theses/structure/) for more information on how to structure your thesis.

 I hope this helps!
-Let me know if you have any other questions or if there’s anything else I can help you with.
+Let me know if you have any other questions or if there's anything else I can help you with.